coding-robots/iwl/README.md

 -------

 The original version was written in July 2010 in Python using web.py framework.
 Then I rewrote it in Racket in November 2010.
-This is the latest Racket version.
+And rewrote again in Go in 2015-2016.
+This is the last Racket version.
+The currently running Go version is here: https://github.com/coding-robots/goiwl